sudipg4112001/sudipg4112001/README.md

 ### About me:
 - I’m currently a B.Tech sophomore in Electronics and Communication Engineering
-- Enhanceing my skills everyday.
+- Enhancing my skills everyday.
 - Data Science enthusiast
 - Looking forward to come up and contribute to some cool projects